benknoble/benknoble.github.io/pages/about.md

 configure than zsh, and forces me not to rely on *too* many non-portable-isms.
 I do wish sh would get proper (associative) arrays.

-- Favorite __language__: a mix of `bash`, `make`, `vimscript`, the functional stuff.
+- Favorite __languages__: a mix of `shell`, `make`, `vimscript`, and the functional stuff.

-Scala is fun, but the JVM dependence makes it too heavy for me most of the time.
+I've written enough SML to really enjoy it (see my entries for the 2019 Advent of Code, for example).
+Scala and Clojure are fun, but the JVM dependence makes it too heavy for me most of the time.
+I appreciate the true smallness of C, and have learned a lot from it.
+Haskell and Rust are next on my list.
+Then some new
-I want to learn perl, the lisp and ML families, and Haskell well enough to be dangerous.
+paradigms: maybe true logic programming or something.
 After that, something older and something esoteric.

-Perhaps smalltalk?
+(Languages I'm tired of? `python` and `javascript` make the top of the list.
+The former is everywhere, but it's functional-language side isn't on par with things like SML or Clojure.
+The latter is, well, broken, though Deno seems to be making progress.)

 - Favorite __OS__: `macOS`.